Gallia Belgica: Crisis of the 3rd century and Gallic Empire

 With the Crisis of the Third Century and the partition of the Empire, Roman control over Gaul deteriorated in the 3rd century.
 In 260, Postumus became emperor of a breakaway Gallic Empire.
 He proved able to stop the incursions from the Franks.
 Only in 274 was Roman control restored by the new emperor Aurelian in the Battle of Châlons.
 The cost of this defeat in the long run proved very high indeed.
 With the Gallic army defeated and not returning to the Rhine border, the Franks overran the neighbouring province of Germania Inferior.
 The Rhineland (to the Ripuarian Franks) and the area between the Rhine and the main road between Boulogne and Cologne, present-day South Holland, Zeeland, Flanders, Brabant and Limburg, the last three in both the present-day Netherlands and Belgium (to the Salian Franks) were de facto lost forever for the Roman empire.
-This gave the Salian Franks a base from which they could expand some 130 years later, beginning after the disastrous Rhine crossing in 406, to conquer the whole area of the former province of Gallia Belgica and start the Merovingian kingdom, the first immediate forerunner state of Western civilization.
+This gave the Salian Franks a base from which they could expand some 130 years later, beginning after the disastrous Rhine crossing in 406, to conquer the whole area of the former province of Gallia Belgica and start the Merovingian kingdom.